What is Hypertrophy? [How Protein Builds Muscle]

-The terminology used to describe muscle building is not as complicated as it comes across, (much like a lot of the jargon used in science and medicine).
-This article will get you up to speed with a layman’s definition of muscle hypertrophy (and related lingo) as well as an overview of how protein builds muscle in the context of exercise and fitness.
+The terminology used to describe muscle-building processes is not as complicated as it comes across (much like a lot of the jargon used in science and medicine).
+This article will outline the basics of muscle hypertrophy in simple lingo and show you how protein builds muscle in the context of exercise and fitness.

 Simple Definition of Hypertrophy: The growth/enlarging of tissue or an organ, typically in reference to skeletal muscle.
-(Ex., cardiac hypertrophy means “growth of the heart.”)
+(Ex., cardiac hypertrophy means “growth of the heart tissue.”)

 At its most basic, hypertrophy is the scientific term for “growth.”
-In this sense, if you put on body fat, that’s technically hypertrophy of fat tissue (adipose).
-Granted, that’s not the hypertrophy most gym-goers are after.
+Therefore, if you gain body fat, that’s technically hypertrophy of fat tissue (adipose).
+Granted, that’s not the hypertrophy most gym-goers desire: muscle hypertrophy.

 The ultimate “meathead” definition of muscle hypertrophy is “makin’ them gainz.”
 That’s about as concise, dumbed-down, and grammatically improper as it gets.
 So, when a supplement claims to increase muscle hypertrophy, it’s just a nerdy way of saying it will help you build muscle.